jason-fox/fox.jason.pretty-dita/README.md

 </topic>
 ```

 ### Indented Block Elements

-The following elements frequently contain a large body of text
-within them.
-The opening and closing tags are therefore always
+The following elements frequently contain a large body of text within them.
+The opening and closing tags are therefore
-placed on a separate line before displaying the text found within them:
+always placed on a separate line before displaying the text found within them:

-- `p`, `shortdesc`, `li`, `note`, `lq`
+-   `abstract`, `p`, `shortdesc`, `li`, `note`, `lq`

 #### Example